miklevin/MikeLev.in/_posts/2023-05-26-hey-robbie-be-i-robot-and-not-irobot-okay.md

 Large shelves of books, a cozy chair, a fireplace, a cat curled up on the mantle knocking down a big glass vase full of catnip-stuffed cat toys.
 None of these things I have, but I used to.
-I put an end to the obviously stupid one fast once I saw it happen.
+I put an end to the obviously incongruous one fast once I saw it happen.
 And no, this is not another one of the "time I accidentally killed a cat" stories.
-This was my time in New York City.
+This was in the second place I lived in Manhattan, New York City.

 It's not easy moving those book shelves around during a move.
 By this time, the second place I lived in New York City on the Upper West Side, I had a lot of